-IV Master's Thesis and Final Presentation
+IV Master's thesis and final oral examination

-§26 Master's thesis; purpose; topic; examiners
+§ 25 Master's thesis; purpose; topic; examiners

-- (1) The Master's thesis is a design project with a written elaboration (description, analysis, interpretation) or a theoretical paper in the field of cultural sciences with a clearly design-oriented dimension.
-The topic must be from one of the Thematic Clusters that are offered.
+(1) The Master's thesis usually consists of a practical media component, usually the design and prototype of a digital game or a non-linear application, as well as a component on media theory.
+Students may determine the ratio of both parts of the project.
+However, neither part may account for less than 20% of the overall project.
 It is to demonstrate that students are capable of independently completing an assignment on a topic from their subject field within a given time frame by elaborating on subject-related specifics as well as on interdisciplinary contexts and by making use of scientific and subject-related methods.
-Interdisciplinary collaborations for Master's theses are possible.
+Interdisciplinary collaborations for Master's theses are to be considered.
+Examiners from other faculties may be chosen as thesis advisers if the topic of the thesis so allows.

 - (2) The topic of the Master's thesis may be determined by any professor who may be appointed as examiner in accordance with § 9 (1).
 This examiner may also be the thesis advisor.
-Upon request of the student, the chairperson of the examination board may appoint the following persons as thesis advisors as per § 29 (2) if it has been determined that no professor responsible for the respective subject is able to function as thesis advisor for the intended topic of the Master's thesis:
+Upon request of the student, the chairperson of the examination board may appoint the following persons as thesis advisors as per § 28 (2) if it has been determined that no professor responsible for the respective subject is able to function as thesis advisor for the intended topic of the Master's thesis:

 - Honorary professors

 - Adjunct lecturers with relevant tasks

 - Instructors for special tasks

 - Examiners from other faculties